MingweiSamuel/Riven/example/proxy/README.md

 # Riven Example Proxy

-This is a simple example implementation of a Riot API proxy server using `hyper`.
+This is a simple example implementation of a Riot API proxy server using [`hyper`](https://github.com/hyperium/hyper).
 This adds the API key and forwards requests to the Riot API, then returns and forwards responses back to the requester.

-It handles error cases but only provides minimal failure information.
-HTTP requests will wait to complete when Riven is waiting on rate limits.
+This can handle not just GET endpoints but also POST and PUT (and any others) with bodies, however it does not handle RSO endpoints which require an `Authorization` header parameter.
+This handles errors but provides only minimal failure information.
+Rate limits are enforced, so requests will wait to complete when Riven is at the rate limit.

 Set `RGAPI_KEY` env var then run:
 ```bash